Nationals vs. Pirates Player Props Betting Odds

 MLB Props Today: Pittsburgh Pirates

-- The Pirates will hand the ball to Rich Hill (2-2) for his sixth start of the season.
+- Johan Oviedo (2-1) will take to the mound for the Pirates and make his sixth start of the season.

-- Hill will look to finish five or more innings for the fourth start in a row.
+- Oviedo will look to finish five or more innings for the fifth start in a row.

 |Opponent